Gavaudan: Crusade song

 Gavaudan's Crusade song, Senhors, per los nostres peccatz, has been variously dated to either 1195 or 1210–1212.
 The nature of the song is an "invocation to the whole of Christendom" to take up the Reconquista in Spain.
 It was definitely written after the fall of Jerusalem to Saladin in 1187, since it refers to that event.
-If it was written in 1195, it was probably before the Battle of Alarcos on 19 July, where Alfonso VIII of Castile was defeated by the Almohad sultan of Morocco, Abu Jusuf.
+If it was written in 1195, it was probably before the Battle of Alarcos on 19 July, where Alfonso VIII of Castile was defeated by the Almohad caliph, Abu Jusuf.
 Gavaudan mentions Alfonso VIII in another song, Lo vers dech far en tal rima.

 The later date (1210–1212) places the songs on the eve of the Battle of Las Navas de Tolosa (16 July 1212).
-Considering that Abdullah Muhammad al-Nasir, Abu Jusuf's successor in Morocco, had crossed into Andalusia on 16 March 1211, it is probable that the song was written between that date and the battle.
-Support for the later date comes from an allusion in the poem to the taunts of the reys de Marroc, which probably refers to al-Nasir's boast that he would march all the way to Rome and cleanse Saint Peter's Basilica with Mohammed's sword.
+Considering that Abdullah Muhammad al-Nasir, Abu Jusuf's successor had crossed into Andalusia on 16 March 1211, it is probable that the song was written between that date and the battle.
+Support for the later date comes from an allusion in the poem to the taunts of the reys de Marroc ('king of Morocco'), which probably refers to al-Nasir's boast that he would march all the way to Rome and cleanse Saint Peter's Basilica with Mohammed's sword.
 Gavaudan probably felt personally threatened by this, since the march to Rome would undoubtedly pass through Occitania, thus the Moors of his poem say Franc, faiz nos loc; / nostr'es Proensa e Tolzas, / entro al Puey totz los mejas: "Frank, make us room; / ours are Provence and Toulouse, / as far as Le Puy the whole country in between."